Mihai Neșu

-Mihai Mircea Neșu (born 19 February 1983) is a Romanian former professional footballer who played as left-back, and a philanthropist.
+Mihai Mircea Neșu (born 19 February 1983) is a Romanian former professional footballer and philanthropist.

-A left-back, Neșu played as a senior for Steaua București and FC Utrecht, as well as being capped eight times for the Romania national team.
+A left-back, Neșu played as a senior for Steaua București and Dutch club FC Utrecht, as well as being capped eight times for the Romania national team.
 His footballing career ended at age 28, when he suffered a severe neck injury that left him paralysed.

 After his accident, Neșu started a personal foundation dedicated to children with motor disorders, at the same time receiving treatment for his paralysis from which he did not make a full recovery.

 Club career

 Steaua București

 Neșu, who was nicknamed Bișonul (Romanian for "the Bichon"), was born on 19 February 1983 in Oradea, Romania and began playing junior-level football at local club Bihor.
 He was transferred to Steaua București in 2001 for $6,000 and made his Divizia A debut on 21 April 2002, when head coach Victor Pițurcă used him in a 1–1 draw against Petrolul Ploiești.

 During his time in the capital, Neșu aided the club in winning the national title in the 2004–05 and the 2005–06 seasons.
 He also amassed 33 games in European competitions, of which twelve in the latter campaign as they reached the semi-finals of the UEFA Cup.